oceangiri23/myportfolio/README.md

 My portfolio
-open [http://oceangiri23@gmail.com] to view my portfolio.
+open [http://oceangiri23@gmail.com] to view my portfolio...

-It uses React bootstrap package for css.
+It uses React bootstrap package for css...
-It uses NodeMailer to send emails.
+It uses NodeMailer to send emails...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).